Fast simulation of planar Clifford circuits: Preliminaries

-\begin{lemma} An arbitrary rooted tree decomposition $T$ can be converted to a nice tree decomposition with the same treewidth and at most a constant factor more nodes, in $O(\|T\|_1)$ time. \end{lemma} \begin{proof} We shall describe the transformation in two steps.
+\begin{lemma} Given a width-$t$ tree decomposition $T$ with $m$ nodes, we can construct a width-$t$ nice tree decomposition $T'$ with at most $\frac{7}{2}m$ nodes in $O(mt)$ time. \end{lemma} \begin{proof} We shall describe the transformation in two steps.